 3. Ptarmigan Cirque, Peter Lougheed Provincial Park (5 km, 200 m elevation gain)

 Ptarmigan Cirque begins at Highwood Pass, the highest paved pass in Canada.
-From this lofty height, you climb to a sculpted cirque (carved by glaciers), alpine meadows, and waterfalls.
+From Highwood Meadows, you climb to a sculpted cirque (carved by glaciers), alpine meadows, and waterfalls.
 It’s our favorite short hike in Kananaskis followed closely by West Wind Pass!
 If the kids need a good job treat, pop in to the gas station at Fortress Junction.
 They have frozen treats and scoop ice cream with homemade waffle cones!

 4. West Wind Pass, Bow Valley Wildland Park (4.2 km, 380 m elevation gain)

-West Wind Pass is the most challenging of these hikes, but if you take it slow and steady, it’s manageable with kids 4 & up.
+West Wind Pass is the most challenging of these hikes, but if you take it slow and steady and are ok with route-finding on unofficial trails, it’s manageable with strong hikers aged 4 & up.
 Enjoy views of Wind Tower and Rimwall on the ascent, and panoramic views from the pass.
 Wind Valley, Spray Valley and Spray Lakes are magnificent to behold.
 There are lots of fun rock outcroppings to climb too!
-Mountain Mercato, Harvest, and the Old School Bus are excellent places to refuel your bellies in Canmore.
+Rocky Mountain Flatbread and the Old School Bus are excellent places to refuel your bellies in Canmore.

 5. Black Prince Cirque, Peter Lougheed Provincial Park (4.5 km, 150 m elevation gain)

-Black Prince Cirque is a less strenuous option and good choice when the winter gate is closed and you can’t access Ptarmigan Cirque.
+Black Prince Cirque is a less strenuous option to West Wind Pass (and a good choice when the winter gate is closed and you can’t access Ptarmigan Cirque).
 The first part of the hike is easy going on an old fire road, but becomes more interesting as you approach Warspite Lake.
 Look for Tree Rock and pikas living among the rocks.
 The little lake is lovely on a calm day when it acts like a mirror (except in fall when it becomes a puddle).
-Get a Japanese beef bowl at Moose Family Kitchen in Kananaskis Village on the way home or dine at Kananaskis Lodge.
+Get a Japanese beef bowl at Moose Family Kitchen in Kananaskis Village on the way home or dine at Pomeroy Kananaskis Mountain Lodge.

 Elbow Lake is a short, but steep hike that takes you to a pretty alpine lake.
 There’s a backcountry campground here (reservations required), lots of picnic tables, and fishing!
 If you’d like to explore further, carry on to Edworthy Falls or Rae Glacier.